 While the Europe Union recognized the value of induction loop hearing assist systems decades ago and have required them by law in places of public assembly as well as many customer service points, legislation and regulations in the U.S. are fairly new.
 See the Regulation section of our web site for more information.

 Essentially, an induction loop is a wire embedded into a room and connected to a voltage source amplifier.
 When activated with an audio signal, a magnetic field is generated within the confines of the loop.
-When an induction receiver is within the field, the signal is converted back to an audio signal.
+When an induction receiver is within the looped area, the magnetic energy is converted back into an audio signal.

-For certain applications where the required coverage are is small (such as a service counter or a kiosk), a small loop can be embedded into furniture.
+For certain applications where the required coverage area is small (such as a service counter or a kiosk), a small loop can be embedded into furniture.

 Of the three types of assisted listening systems available (Radio /RF, Infra-Red), Induction Loops have unique advantages.

 Hearing loss is not linear.
 People lose the ability hear certain frequencies or in severe cases they can hear only certain frequencies.
 Assisted hearing receivers with earphones amplify all frequencies equally, including those that people with hearing loss cannot hear.When coupled to a hearing aide, the frequency response is tailored ad optimized for each individual wearer, resulting in higher intelligibility at lower volumes.

 Induction Loop adapters in the form of a neck loop can be offered with IR & RF receivers to enable the use of hearing aides.

 With Infra-red and RF systems hearing challenged attendees must find and request belt pack receivers and headphones, then must return them at the end of the event.
 To many people, these devices feel like a badge of disability, along with a loss of dignity.